benjaminkinnard/benjaminkinnard.github.io/_pages/research.md

 - "Why Comment?
 Participation in Notice-and-Comment Rulemaking by Members of Congress"
 - "Municipal Incorporation and Political Participation" (with Jacob R. Brown and Michael Leo Owens)
 - "When Do Local Governments Opt Out of Georgia's Floating Homestead Exemption?
 Evidence from the 2024 Amendment 1" (with Pablo Montagnes, Allison Stashko, Zachary Peskowitz, and Kiela Crabtree)
-- "When are Empirical Studies of Legislative Oversight Prone to Oversight?" (with Jenny (Seoyeon) Kim and John W. Patty)